New Tax Regime vs Old - What Should You Pick? - Somu & Associates

 What You Keep and Lose: Exemptions & Deductions

 This is usually where the decision actually gets made.
 The lower slab rates of the New Regime come at the cost of nearly every deduction below.
+Note that interest income from fixed deposits and savings accounts is also treated differently between regimes - for details, see our article on Income Tax on FD & Savings Interest.

 Standard Deduction & Professional Tax